 While VPNs are legal in Chile, citizens have been the subject of internet monitoring in the past.
 Moreover, data retention laws in the country are progressing but their ambiguity has caused ongoing criticism.

 With China’s ‘Great Firewall’ in full effect, VPNs have become extremely popular with residents and visitors.
 The Firewall blocks many popular websites including Google, Facebook, and YouTube.
 To support the movement, the government has seriously cracked down on VPNs by blocking the websites of providers.
-However, this doesn’t always prevent people from actually using the VPN.
+However, this doesn’t always prevent people from actually using a VPN as you don’t necessarily need access to the VPN website to use one of its native apps.
+China has also been reported to use Deep Packet Inspection (DPI) to detect and block VPN traffic.
+However, some VPNs can use superior cloaking technology to avoid detection.
 Meanwhile, the use of a VPN isn’t flat-out illegal, but there have been select cases of VPN providers being arrested and sentenced.
-VPN apps were removed from the Apple App Store upon government request.
+In 2017, VPN apps were removed from the China Apple App Store upon government request.

 Colombian citizens can legally use VPNs and enjoy mostly unrestricted access to the internet.
 Although, there have been past reports of online monitoring by the US government.
 The Colombian government has also been in the news for regulations surrounding Bitcoin and other cryptocurrencies.
 While it banned Bitcoin early in 2017, it has since lifted the ban, and is instead imposing taxes on Bitcoin investment earnings.

 Residents of Comoros have uncensored internet access and the use of VPNs in this country is legal.